Aspose/releases.aspose.com/content/en/finance/python-net/new-releases/aspose.finance-for-python-via-.net-24.4.0-linux-x86_64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This wheel provides Aspose.Finance for Python via .NET version 24.4.0, optimized for Linux x86_64, enabling advanced finance document management.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Linux developers can upgrade their financial data manipulation and conversion solutions with enhanced capabilities using Aspose.Finance for Python via .NET 24.4 release.

+### Convert OFX to Excel and CSV Formats

+This version of the Python API includes advanced conversion features that enable you to convert financial data in OFX format to both Excel spreadsheets and CSV file formats on Linux systems.
+Develop feature-rich applications to process finance documents by optimizing your data analysis workflows.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Finance for Python via .NET 24.4.0 Release Notes](https://releases.aspose.com/finance/python-net/release-notes/2024/aspose-finance-for-python-via-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}